psx95/learning-go/control-flow/looping.md

  - counter based loops

  #### Important Notes
-  - `break` statement can be used to exit eary from the loops.
+  - `break` statement can be used to exit early from the loops.

  #### Common loop operations in Go
  ```go